Solomon Udo

-Solomon Ime Udo (Սոլոմոն Իմե Ուդո; born 15 July 1995) is a professional footballer who plays as a defensive midfielder for Al-Arabi.
+Solomon Ime Udo (Սոլոմոն Իմե Ուդո; born 15 July 1995) is a professional footballer who plays as a defensive midfielder for Al-Minaa.
 Born in Nigeria, he plays for the Armenia national team.

 Club career

 On 13 June 2018, Udo signed for Banants.

 On 10 September 2020, Ararat Yerevan announced the signing of Udo.
 On 22 February 2021, Ararat Yerevan announced that Udo had moved to Kazakhstan Premier League club Shakhter Karagandy.

 On 30 July 2021, Udo joined Atyrau on loan from Shakhter Karagandy for the remainder of the 2021 season.

 On 30 January 2022, Udo signed for Ararat-Armenia.
 On 19 June 2023, Ararat-Armenia confirmed the departure of Udo at the end of his contract.

 On 15 January 2024, Pyunik announced the signing of Udo as a free-agent having previously been playing for Caspiy.
 On 8 August 2025, he left the club.

 On 8 August 2025, Udo joined Saudi First Division League side Al-Arabi.
+Udo scored once in 27 appearances during his time with the club.

+On 18 June 2026, he joined Iraq Stars League side Al-Minaa and the club officially announced his signing.